 What to expect

 Withdrawal symptoms typically last two to four weeks (and sometimes longer) as your body adjusts to being free of nicotine.
-If you have more severe or longer lasting symptoms, it can be helpful to discuss them with a Quitline advisor or other health professional, or consider using a nicotine replacement products or quitting medication.
+If you have severe or longer-lasting symptoms, it can be helpful to discuss them with a Quitline advisor or other health professional.
+Consider using nicotine replacement products or quitting medication.
 For more tips go to Craving a Cigarette Right Now?

-- Keep motivated by reminding yourself of your reasons to quit.
+- Keep motivated - remind yourself of your reasons to quit.

 - Keep a list handy for moments when your mind turns to smoking.

-- Keep occupied and have lots of distractions at hand to help you focus your mind away from smoking thoughts.
+- Keep occupied and have lots of distractions at hand to help you focus.

-- Remember, a craving will usually fade away in a few minutes, so deal with each one as it comes and practice the 4Ds (Delay acting on the craving for five minutes and it will usually pass, Deep breathe, Drink water, or Do something else).
+- Remember the 4Ds (Delay acting on the craving for five minutes and it will usually pass, Deep breathe, Drink water, or Do something else).